barumau/pandunia/eng/108_karolexe.md

 Person and number are indicated by the subject.
 For example, the verb
 **e**
-('to be') has the same form for all persons.
+('to be') has the same form in all persons.

 **_mi_ e doste.**
 – I am a friend.